 7. We know the law

-Unfortunately you can’t just take something off the internet and print it like it was your own; that’s called copyright infringement (read my blog on Copyright Infringement here).
+Unfortunately, you can’t just take something off the internet and print it like it was your own; that’s called copyright infringement (read my blog ‘are you breaching copyright?‘).
 Things like fonts, image usage, what you can and cannot say or claim according to the ACCC (Australian Competition and Consumer Commission), so you don’t get sued.
-There are a vast range of things you need to adhere to within the market and we need to be across these laws as they are changing constantly now that social media is a big player.
+There is a vast range of things you need to adhere to within the market and we need to be across these laws as they are changing constantly now that social media is a big player.
 Misleading information is a big one, along with minimum font sizes for legibility in terms and conditions and so on.
 Better safe than sorry right?